How Can Triathletes Swim Less & Get Faster At Triathlons?

 Focus your precious pool time improving your technique.

-Start by getting your swim stroke and technique analysed with a local swim coach or get a video analysis done with a remote triathlete coach.
+Start by getting your swim stroke and technique analyzed with a local swim coach or get a video analysis done with a remote triathlete coach.

 When Barb meet up with a swim coach - they took video of her under and over the water so they both could see & understand what was "wrong" with her stroke.